Down syndrome, is the most frequently occurring chromosomal disorder in children.

-The most important thing the parents of a child with Down syndrome should remember is that, like any other child, their child also needs the support and help of his parents.
+Parents of a child with Down syndrome should remember that, like any other child, their child also needs the support and help of his parents.

 To know more about Down syndrome, you can flip through the pages of this ClipBook.